 The school is divided into Year Groups of 324 students in Years 7 to 11.
-Each Year Group has twelve tutor groups of 27 students each.
-Two Year Co-ordinators work together in every Year Group, each leading and managing half of the Year Group and 6 Form Tutors.
+Each Year Group has twelve Tutor Groups of 27 students each.
+Two Heads of Year work together in every Year Group, each leading and managing half of the Year Group and 6 Form Tutors.
 Our 6th Form has approximately 400 students in 18 Tutor Groups.
 Student Support is led and managed by the Deputy Headteacher, Student Support, assisted by 4 Assistant Headteachers.